ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

   we show that finite-range interactions (α = 1,2,3) can achieve the same amount of entanglement and squeezing as infinite-range interactions (α = 0).<br>
-  \

   We further develop a Floquet protocol utilizing spatiotemporal control to engineer the spin-spin interactions.
 This has a number of immediate benefits.
 It extends the applicability of our results to models with Ising interactions in systems, which may not naturally realize Heisenberg interactions.
 In addition, the Floquet-engineered model achieves the optimal Heisenberg scaling of the sensitivity, providing potentially orders of magnitude improvements.
-Finally, it also allows one<br>
-  to implement time reversal by reversing the interlayer spin-exchange interactions, which may be used for time-reversal based metrological protocols.    \
+Finally, it also allows one to implement time reversal by reversing the interlayer spin-exchange interactions, which may be used for time-reversal based metrological protocols.    <br>
   This establishes spatiotemporally engineered interactions adapted to the initial state and the desired dynamics as a viable pathway to unlocking significant quantum advantage beyond